-Osteochondrosis of the primary ossification centre of the patella is also called Kohler disease [navicular osteochondrosis is also called Kohler disease].
-For sake of differentiation some authors also term it as Kohler disease of patella.
+Osteochondrosis of the primary ossification center of the patella is also called Kohler disease [navicular osteochondrosis is also called Kohler disease].
+For sake of differentiation, some authors also term it as Kohler disease of the patella.
 It is a rare cause of knee pain in children between 5 and 9 years of age.

-It affects the single knee usually but bilateral cases have been reported in literature.
+It affects the single knee usually but bilateral cases have been reported in the literature.

-Kohler disease of patella is a type of osteochondrosis.
+Kohler disease of the patella is a type of osteochondrosis.